rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/_index.md

 1. Open a web browser, navigate to [GitHub](https://github.com/rancher/rancher/blob/master/cleanup/user-cluster.sh), and download `user-cluster.sh`.

-1. Open kubectl.

-1. Using kubectl, make the script executable by running the following command from the same directory as `user-cluster.sh`:
+1. Make the script executable by running the following command from the same directory as `user-cluster.sh`:

     ```
     chmod +x user-cluster.sh